inertiajs/inertia/CONTRIBUTING.md

 * A Node.js backend that automatically restarts when changed
 * A Vite development server for the frontend

-If you are developing a new feature or fixing a bug, this is the environment where you’ll make changes and verify your work.
+If you are developing a new feature or fixing a bug, you can use these test apps to develop and test your changes.

 ## Adding Tests